ticketmaster/ReactNative-TicketmasterDemoIntegration/README.md

 # Getting Started

-> **Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.
+> **Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions until the "Creating a new application" step, before proceeding.

 # Running the app